transdigiware/blockchain/howto/ibp-console-deploy-ocp-rhm.md

 ## Step four: Log in to the console
 {: #deploy-ocp-rhm-log-in}

+Congratulations!
+You have deployed the IBM Blockchain Platform operator.
+The only thing left to do is to deploy the console user interface (UI).
+First, click on **IBM Blockchain** in the **Installed Operators** page.

-You can find the URL of the deployed console from the OpenShift cluster UI.
+You can find the URL of the deployed console from the OpenShift cluster dashboard.

 1. Click **Workloads** in the left navigation.
 2. Click **Config Maps**.